Shale gas sites in Nottinghamshire

 Tinker Lane, near Barnby Moor and Blyth

-Drilling at the exploratory shale gas site off the A634 between Barnby Moor and Blyth (Planning Permission Ref: 1/16/00773/CDM) has been completed.
+Drilling at the exploratory shale gas site off the A634 between Barnby Moor and Blyth (Planning Permission Ref: 1/16/00773/CDM) was completed in January 2019.
+All drilling equipment was removed from the site with the exception of the well pad and the site entered into an evaluation phase.

-All drilling equipment has been removed from the site, but the well pad remains while evaluation takes place.
-IGas has released operational updates that confirm that a shale interval was encountered before penetrating the key Dinantian limestone geophysical marker, but the shales encountered did not include the primary target, the Bowland shale.
-IGas has also confirmed that the well has now been plugged and abandoned and preparations are being made to fully restore the site.
+IGas subsequently released operational updates that confirmed that a shale interval was encountered before penetrating the key Dinantian limestone geophysical marker, but the shales encountered did not include the primary target, the Bowland shale.

 Misson Springs, land off Springs Road

-Planning permission was granted in May 2017 (1/15/01498/CDM) for the development of a hydrocarbon wellsite and drilling of up to two exploratory hydrocarbon wells (one vertically and the other horizontally) on land off Springs Road, Misson.
+Planning permission was granted in May 2017 (Planning Permission Ref: 1/15/01498/CDM) for the development of a hydrocarbon wellsite and drilling of up to two exploratory hydrocarbon wells (one vertically and the other horizontally) on land off Springs Road, Misson.